Imagine it's 9 PM on a Tuesday.

 The Identity Problem Nobody's Talking About

-We're not talking about some future concern.
-IDC predicts 1.3 billion AI agents will be in circulation by 2028.
-More than 80% of Fortune 500 companies already use agents that can access corporate data and operate across business systems.
+This isn't a theoretical concern.
+IDC projects that 1.3 billion AI agents will be in circulation by 2028, marking a fundamental shift in how organizations operate.
+More than 80% of Fortune 500 companies already use agents that can access corporate data and operate across business systems — and many of those agents have never been formally onboarded, assigned a role, or reviewed for permission sprawl.

 - Create their user account (identity)